polterguy/magic.node/README.md

 Notice, you can escape iterators by using backslash "\\".
 This allows you to look for nodes who's names are for instance _"3"_, without using the n'th child iterator, which would defeat the purpose.
-In addition, you can quote iterators by using double quotes `"`, to allow for having iterators with values that are normally not legal within an iterator, such as `/`, etc.
+In addition, you can quote iterators by using double quotes `"`, to allow for having iterators with values that are normally not legal within an iterator, such as `/`, etc. If you quote an iterator you have to quote the entire expression.

 Below is an example of a slightly more advanced expression.